bibledit/macos/objective-c/README.md

 OSX 10.11 El Capitan has “App Transport Security”.
 This was disabled in the Info.plist.

+## Inspect embedded Webview

+To enable the developer tools in the embedded WebKit browser, enter the following into the Terminal:

+defaults write org.bibeldit.osx WebKitDeveloperExtras -bool true

+Then launch Bibledit.
+Web Inspector can now be accessed by a Control-click or right-click from within any web view.
+You must also enable contextual menus in your app.

 ## libcurl

 The bibledit library depends on libcurl.
 Bibledit should be linked with a working version of libcurl.